rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 <database id="db" url="jdbc:hsqldb:hsql://localhost" driver="org.hsqldb.jdbcDriver" user="sa" batch="false"/>
 ```

-A database must have an id by which it can be referenced later.
-For starting a project, it is better to have batch="
+A database must have an `id` by which it can be referenced later.
+For starting a project, it is better to have `batch="
-false".
+false"`.
 In this mode, database errors are easier to track.

 The following attributes are available in the `<database>` element: